fdb/slarg-website/events/2023-10-16-disrupt-imagining-fashion-in-the-post-museum-the-archive-and-beyond.md

 * Cabinet Stories and Decentering The Museum (Alison Moloney)
 * Decolonial Curatorial Practices (Erica de Greef)
 * The Making of Archives Using Fiction (Pierre-Antoine Vettorello)
-* Words on the exhibition “Pagnes Africains” and curating African textiles in Belgium (Nyanchama Okemwa)
+* Words on the exhibition 'Pagnes Africains' and curating African textiles in Belgium (Nyanchama Okemwa)
 * Maison Joste Casablanca: Whose Heritage to Care for?
 (Angela Jansen and Karolien de Clippel)
 * screening of designer Aidan Muis and Khumo Morojelo’s short film documentary DUNUSA: Life of a Garment (2023, Johannesburg, ZA).

 1pm-2pm

 *LUNCHTIME*

 Location: Van Schoonbekestraat 143, 2018 Antwerpen

 2pm-5pm